Hiswe/hiswe.github.io/source/_posts/05-html-basic-part-2.md

 ### Self-closing HTML elements

 {% caption What is it? %}
-{% asset_img what-is-this.svg 320 210 a picture looking perplexedly at a text %}
+{% asset_img what-is-this.svg 320 210 "a picture looking perplexedly at a text 'a picture looking perplexedly at a text'" %}
 {% endcaption %}

 Some HTML elements don't need content.